Applications in Research

 - HealthMeasures can be used as primary or secondary endpoints in clinical and observational studies on the effectiveness of treatment.

-- Researchers and sponsors should carefully review the recommendations above to support the context of use.
+- Researchers and sponsors should review the evidence to support the context of use.

-- The FDA’s Clinical Outcomes Assessment (COA) Compendium includes the PROMIS® Physical Function measures for assessing physical function in sarcopenia and oncology.
+- Submissions to the FDA’s Clinical Outcomes Assessment (COA) Qualification Program includes PROMIS® Physical Function measures in sarcopenia and oncology and PROMIS Fatigue measures in multiple adult and pediatric patient populations.

 - For publications and webinars on assessment of patient-reported outcomes (PROs) in children and adolescents, content validity in PRO instruments and good practices for outcomes research visit the website of the International Society for Pharmacoeconomics and Outcomes Research (ISPOR).